jobjo/FSharp.RangeMap/README.md

 FSharp.RangeMap
 ===============
-*RangeMap* is an immutable key-value data store similar to the standard FSharp *Map* implementation.
-The most important difference, compared to the `Map` interface, is the ability to efficiently look up values from a range of keys.
-While *RangeMap* seems to perform slightly better than `Map` for looking up elements, it is considerably slower when it comes to *inserting* and *removing* elements.
+*IRangeMap* is an immutable key-value data store interface, similar to the standard FSharp *FSharp.Collections.Map* library.
+The most important difference, compared to the `Map` interface, is the ability to (efficiently) looking up values from a range of keys.
+That is also the primary motivation behind the creation of this library.

+The provided *IRangeMap* implementation seems to perform slightly better than `Map` for key based look ups.
+It is currently slower than *Map* when it comes to inserting and removing elements.

 Usage